- Indian immigrants have taken IT by storm since the H1-B program was enlarged beyond its original intent in 1990.

 Thinking Indians Will Act Like Americans

 The issue is that companies seem to think that the Indian will act like a native-born American.
 I have the right to follow up with customers and eschew others, and all companies have this right.
-I also have the right to tell the customer I don’t think I will be given a fair shake by an Indian procurement gatekeeper.
+I also have the right to tell the customer I don’t think an Indian procurement gatekeeper will give me a fair shake.

-The company that hires Indians in positions of procurement will eventually find that nearly all of their suppliers are Indian.
+The company that hires Indians in procurement positions will eventually find that nearly all of their suppliers are Indian.
 And are these suppliers to be held to a standard?

-Indians have brought an enormous amount of corruption with them from India, a country which Indians that immigrated to the US do not want to live in, and where they complain about the corrupt nature of the country.
-However, once they arrive in the US, they repeat the same corrupt pattern that they learned in India.
+Indians have brought an enormous amount of corruption with them from India, a country which Indians who immigrated to the US do not want to live in and where they complain about the corrupt nature of the country.
+However, once they arrive in the US, they repeat the same corrupt pattern they learned in India.

-All of this has happened in an extremely short time, and it is little discussed and seldom a topic that is published.
-The speed this has occurred means that this is set to become a whole lot worse.
-However, if non-Indian companies continue to pretend that Indian gatekeepers funding as US-born citizens, or non-Indians, it means continually losing business to Indian offerings.
+All of this has happened in an extremely short time, and it is little discussed and seldom a published topic.
+The speed at which this has occurred means that this is set to become much worse.
+However, if non-Indian companies continue to pretend that Indian gatekeepers are funding as US-born citizens or non-Indians, it means continually losing business to Indian offerings.